Various terms are used to talk about sex and gender:

 Gender identity is well-established by early childhood (18 to 24 months of age).
 During childhood, boys come to know they are boys, and girls come to know they are girls.
-Children sometimes prefer activities considered to be more appropriate for the other sex (called gender-nonconforming behavior).
+Children sometimes prefer activities considered by many in their society to be more appropriate for the other sex (called gender-nonconforming behavior).
 For example, young girls may like to play baseball and wrestle.
 Young boys may play with dolls and prefer cooking to sports or to rough types of play.
 Usually, this behavior is part of normal development.
 It does not mean that children have a gender identity problem as long as they identify themselves as and are comfortable with being their birth sex.
 Most boys who prefer activities considered more appropriate for girls do not have a gender identity problem when they grow up.
 However, many of those who consistently prefer these activities are more likely to be homosexual or bisexual as adults.

 Children born with ambiguous genitals Symptoms usually do not have a gender identity problem if they are decisively reared as one sex or the other, even if they are raised in the gender role that is opposite to their biologic sex.
 Whether genital surgery is appropriate for children and infants with visibly ambiguous genitals is controversial.